Let’s get to this week’s questions. We are starting with a question on scoliosis exercises.

-- I could focus on the fact that I am a little bit of a slow learner.
-It may be because I am almost blind but I keep writing and blogging.
+- Focus on the fact that I am a little bit of a slow learner.
+It may be because I am almost blind, but I keep writing and blogging.

-- I could use the fact that my mind races and I have a very difficult time sitting.
+- Use that my mind races, and I have a tough time sitting.
 I am sure I could go out and get a diagnosis for this, but I keep writing and blogging.

-- I had someone edit my stuff, but it would slow down the process of getting things done.
+- I had someone edit my stuff, but it would slow down getting things done.

-- I do have a friend that helps me and she goes back and cleans up my past blog posts.
+- I’ve got a friend who helps me, and she goes back and cleans up my past blog posts.
 She keeps saying I have improved so much since Junior high school.
 I am proud of that.

-- I have accepted the fact that I will only get better with my spelling and grammar if I write and blog more.
+- Have accepted that I will only get better with my spelling and grammar if I write and blog more.
 Kind of like an elite athlete, you get better with practice or doing.

-- I know my spelling and grammar will frustrate some but those that look past it and see my passion will take what I share and run with it.
+- Knowing my spelling and grammar will frustrate some but those that look past it and see my passion will take what I share and run with it.

 That is It

 When you read my blog or get emails, expect me to do the best I can at the moment with my spelling and grammar.
-I promise you the emails or blog posts have been read twice, spoken out loud twice and spell checked.
+I promise you that the emails or blog posts have been read twice, spoken aloud twice, and spell-checked.

-If you can not look past one of my weaknesses and see the passion that I have for injuries and exercises as I work to my mission of helping 1,000,000 people become injury and pain free by 2020, then I guess I am not for you.
-Good bye.
+If you can not look past one of my weaknesses and see my passion for injuries and exercises as I work toward my mission of helping 1,000,000 people become injury and pain-free by 2020, then I guess I am not for you.
+Goodbye.